-There are many prominent female winemakers making their mark on an industry that was established predominately by men.
+Many prominent female winemakers are making their mark on an industry that was established predominately by men.
 One such woman is Pam Starr of Crocker & Starr has an affinity for Cabernet Franc.
 The winery is celebrating their 20th year of producing wine, which shows the prowess and stamina of the woman behind this winery.

 There is a fervent energy that is immediately recognized when one meets Pam Starr.
 Her passion for the wine she is creating is quite evident.
-Like many in the production of wine her career path of dentistry switched when she discovered an infatuation with wine.
-After graduating from UC Davis with a degree in Fermentation Science she interned at Sonoma Cutrer.
-This was followed by a stint at Edna Valley Vineyard.
-Coming back to Napa Pam became the enologist and assistant winemaker at Carmenet.
+Like many in the production of wine, her career path of dentistry switched when she discovered an infatuation with wine.
+After graduating from UC Davis with a degree in Fermentation Science, she interned at Sonoma Cutrer.
+A stint at Edna Valley Vineyard followed this internship.
+Coming back to Napa, Pam became the enologist and assistant winemaker at Carmenet.
 Soon after she became winemaker at Spottswoode until she met Charlie Crocker, who would become her partner at Crocker & Starr.

-Pam and Charlie’s partnership was established in 1997.
+Pam and Charlie’s partnership began in 1997.
 Their first vintage released was in 1999 with a Cabernet Franc.
-Today the Crocker estate consists of 100 acres of which 85 acres are planted with six Bordeaux varietals: Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, Malbec and Sauvignon Blanc.
-Using organic and sustainable practices, the grapes are hand harvested at night; the wine is handcrafted using Old World philosophies on New World fruit.
+Today the Crocker estate consists of 100 acres of which 85 acres are planted with six Bordeaux varietals: Cabernet Sauvignon, Cabernet Franc, Merlot, Petit Verdot, Malbec, and Sauvignon Blanc.
+Using organic and sustainable practices, the grapes are hand-harvested at night; the wine is handcrafted using Old World philosophies on New World fruit.
 They produce about 3000 cases a year.